JustFixNYC/tenants2/README.md

        to a file that is created next to the original `.graphql` file (e.g., `SimpleQuery.ts`).

-    If the developer prefers not to rely on `npm start` to automatically rebuild queries for them, they can also manually run `node querybuilder.js`.
+    If the developer prefers not to rely on `yarn start` to automatically rebuild queries for them, they can also manually run `node querybuilder.js`.